PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     print(i, ' ')
 ```

-What this piece of code will do is, the outer most call will delegate iteration
+What this piece of code will do is, the outermost call will delegate iteration
 to the inner generators and further down until we reach single value that will
 be yielded.